 What type of person gets selected for the exchange?
-This opportunity requires academic achievement and demonstrated community service plus a sense of adventure and the maturity to conduct yourself as an ambassador for your college, family, and community.
+This opportunity requires academic achievement and demonstrated community service and leadership, plus a sense of adventure and the maturity to conduct yourself as an ambassador for your college, family, and community.

 Who is eligible to participate in the Exchange?
 Full-time students who meet all of the qualifications spelled out in the application materials and have completed at least one semester at a Maine community college or who graduated in the year prior to applying for the scholarship.

 Can I choose which semester to go?
 The exchange is available for either the fall 2020 or spring 2021 spring semester.
 Scholarship recipients must participate in the exchange within one year of the award and are expected to take a full course load while in Ireland.

 What financial support does the scholarship provide?
 The scholarship covers tuition and CIT fees, housing, a stipend of 500 euros a month to assist with food and other living expenses, a travel stipend of $1,000, and funds to cover the Irish immigration fee.

 Students participating in the Exchange should budget for books, personal expenses, and additional living expenses.